devaroop/help/en_US/piggy-banks.delete.md

-When you delete the piggy bank, you can no longer track the status.
-But the money will be available for other piggy banks.
+When you delete the goal, you can no longer track the status.
+But the money will be available for other goals.